nmarklund10/tonelli_shanks/README.md

 # tonelli_shanks
 MATH 471 Project 1
-Program solves for x in equation: x^2 = a mod p
+Program solves for x in equation: x^2 = a mod p.
+Used GMP Big Integer Library.

 # To compile:
   Type "make" in command line